benj-lazaro/medical-concierge/README.md

 # Medical Concierge

-A front-end web app experiment
+A practice project to replicate a real-life web application

 ## What is it

-A blackbox re-creation (attempt) of a real-life web application while "lounging around" at a local medical facility
+Based on a kiosk web app used by a local medical clinic